Spirometry and bronchodilator responsiveness testing

-Spirometry measures the total amount of air you can breathe out from your lungs and how fast you can blow it out.
-You will be asked to take a very deep breath and blow out as fast as you can into a mouthpiece until no more air comes out.
+Spirometry measures the amount of air you can breathe out from your lungs and how fast you can blow it out.
+You’ll be asked to take a very deep breath and blow out as fast as you can into a mouthpiece, until no more air comes out.

-A spirometry test usually takes less than 10 minutes, but will last about 30 minutes if it includes reversibility testing.
+A spirometry test typically takes 10 to 20 minutes, but may be longer if it includes bronchodilator responsiveness testing.

-There are various spirometer devices, but they all measure the same thing.
+There are various different spirometer devices, but they all measure the same thing.

 Many GP surgeries now have small, portable spirometers.

-It can help tell if your breathing is obstructed by narrowed or inflamed airways.
-The results are useful in diagnosing lung conditions.
+Spirometry can help tell if your breathing is affected by narrowed or inflamed airways.
+The results are useful in diagnosing lung conditions such as COPD and asthma.
 For some conditions, it can be used to grade how severe your condition is.

 What happens during the test?

-You will be asked some questions before you start to check that there is no medical reason why you should not do the test.
-It is important to put as much effort into the test as you can so the results are accurate.
+You will be asked some questions before you start, to check you are medically fit to do the test.
+It is important to put as much effort into the test as you can, so the results are accurate.

-You may have a clip put on your nose to make sure all the air goes into the mouthpiece.
+You’ll be asked to sit comfortably and may have a clip put on your nose to make sure all the air goes into the mouthpiece.
 You will be shown how to blow into the spirometer before starting.
-You may be asked to blow three or more times into the spirometer to check the readings are similar each time.
+You may be asked to blow 3 or more times into the spirometer, to check the readings are similar each time.

 Your health care professional may ask you to use your inhaler or other medication, wait 15–20 minutes and then repeat the test.
 For some drugs the wait may be 45 minutes between tests.
-This is called a reversibility test to see if the medication improves your breathing.
+This is called a bronchodilator responsiveness test or reversibility test and it’s done to see if the medication improves your breathing.
 If you use inhalers, you should bring them to your appointment.